outcomesinsights/conceptql_spec/README.cql.md

 ### Discussion About Set Operators

-#### Q. Why should we allow two different types of streams to continue downstream concurrently?
+Why should we allow two different types of streams to continue downstream concurrently?

-- This feature lets us do interesting things, like find the first occurrence of either an MI or Death as in the example below
-    - Throw in a few more criteria and you could find the first occurrence of all censoring events for each patient
+This feature lets us do interesting things, like find the first occurrence of either an MI or Death as in the example below.
+Throw in a few more criteria and you could find the first occurrence of all censoring events for each patient

 ```ConceptQL
 # First occurrence of either MI or Death for each patient